Office Hours: By appointment.

 |C S 356||Designing the User Experience||Fall 2020|

 Xinru works in the field of Human-Computer Interaction.
-Her current research topics include Privacy, Social Media, Internet of Things, Technology Adoption and Non Use, Individual and Developmental Differences, Values in Design, Supporting Vulnerable Populations, Ethical Research Practices, Human-Algorithm interaction, Computer-Mediated Communication, and Computer-Supported Cooperative Work.
+Her current research topics include Privacy, Social Media, Internet of Things, Technology Adoption and Non Use, Individual, Developmental, and Cultural Differences, Values in Design, Supporting Vulnerable Populations such as Users on the Autism Spectrum, Ethical Research Practices, Human-Algorithm interaction, Computer-Mediated Communication, and Computer-Supported Cooperative Work.

 Computer Science Department

 3361 TMCB PO Box 26576